 Eligibility for the JSS explained

-No, the JSS is not limited to any sectors or settings.
-It is open to all employers with eligible employees, a UK bank account and a UK PAYE scheme (with the exception of fully publicly funded bodies).
+The JSS can be used by all employers with eligible employees, a UK bank account and a UK PAYE scheme (with the exception of fully publicly funded bodies).

-What’s the definition of a larger employer for these purposes?
+What’s the definition of a large employer for these purposes?

 A large employer is defined as a legal entity with 250 or more employees across its payrolls as of 23 September 2020.
-Charities (registered or those exempt from registration) do not count as a large employer regardless of the number of employees.
+Charities (registered or those exempt from registration) with 250 or more employees do not count as a large employer and can use the scheme without demonstrating a financial impact.